localhousellm/AICL/README.md

 ⚠️ Important Notice — Current Version Limitations & Upcoming AICL-X Update

 This release of AICL (v1.0.0) is fully functional for development, but it contains one known limitation:

-❗ Known Issue: Import Resolution Bug (ModuleRegistry import error)
+❗Known Issue: Import Resolution Bug (ModuleRegistry import error)

 The current package layout (AICL/ inside site-packages) may cause:
 ImportError: cannot import name 'ModuleRegistry' from 'AICL.registry'